The Music Major

 • At least one elective must be a History and Culture (H&C) course

 • One (1) performance course in each category (collaborative or individual), taken for a grade, may be counted as an elective toward the graduation requirements.
-The same course may not be counted twice (i.e., a student may receive apply one course in voice lessons and one course in Glee Club, but not more than once each.)
+The same course may not be counted twice (i.e., a student may apply one course in voice lessons and one course in Glee Club, but not more than once each.)

 Students who intend to apply for Honors (and anyone else interested in pursuing advanced undergraduate studies within the Department) are strongly encouraged to take Music 3212 (Seminar in Music Research) during their Junior year.
 This course counts as a 3000-level H&C elective.